unicef/publicgoods-toolkit/community.md

 change over time, are strong signals that add to the understanding of a project.
 They are not, however, very informative on their own.

 There are two other relatively obvious tasks that should complement the quick glance at a project's bug tracker that we describe above.
-First, a little web surfing can take you to valuable project discussion forums, news release (see also the Adoptability module) [LINK] and other public information and can also help you evaluate if the project has the level of community 'scaffolding' (documentation, clear governance processes, security vulnerability reporting) that you'd expect for such a project type and its maturity.
+First, a little web surfing can take you to valuable project discussion forums, news release (see also the Adoptability module) (TBD LINK) and other public information and can also help you evaluate if the project has the level of community 'scaffolding' (documentation, clear governance processes, security vulnerability reporting) that you'd expect for such a project type and its maturity.
 Second, actually speaking to a variety of people involved in the project almost always leads to valuable insights.

 **KEY RECOMMENDATION**: To roughly assess the health of an open source project, look at the bug tracker to understand the activity 'vibrancy' around the project.
 The bug tracker, along with other web resources like user forums, should also give you some insight into the diversity of developers and commercial participants.
 Diversity, the growth rate of adoption, and a well structured ability to respond to input are good markers of health and sustainability.
 The level of quality community 'scaffolding' around a project, such as documentation, should also fit what you'd expect for that project's type.
 And lastly, talking to a sample of diverse participants will also give you as sense for how the community is doing.

 Community health, as outlined above, matters to DPGs because community health is the key to sustainability.
 Those who are investing in those